kristinassong/CRSSANT/README.md

 | SRR3361013 | HEK293T Cells |
 | SRR3361017 | HEK293T Cells |

+The FASTQ files can be downloaded in two different ways:
-Note that multiple runs of the Snakemake workflow may be required to successfully download all these datasets.
+(i) `download_sra_toolkit.smk`: Only the `SRRXXXXXXX` run number is needed as input.
+Add the run number to `config/config.yaml` for the corresponding experiment.
+Note that multiple runs of the Snakemake workflow may be required to successfully download all the datasets.
+(ii) `download_wget.smk`: Both the `SRRXXXXXXX` run number and the download url (Available on [SRA Explorer](https://sra-explorer.info/#)) are required as input.
+Add the run number to `config/config.yaml` and the url to `resources/sra_ids.txt`.

 We recommend verifying the download of all required datasets before moving onto the next steps of the CRSSANT pipeline.
+Make sure to comment out (#) the `.smk` file that you are not using in `Snakefile` (line 17-18).

 ## Running the Snakemake workflow
 For a dry-run of this Snakemake workflow, simply run the following code from `CRSSANT/`.